 Find a Club

 If you are interested in sprint/field events or a USATF club located closer to your home visit "Find a Club" at the USATF website.
-However, note that the "Find a Club" USATF website is a bit out-of-date, as they have not updated this website with data from USATF Connect; nevertheless, it will give you an idea of clubs in the area.

 In track, we do not specifically train for sprint events (distances of 400m or less) or do any training for field events (such as long jump, high jump, etc.) Alpha Crush athletes are welcome to participate in sprint and field events even though we do not train for those events.
 USATF clubs that train for sprint and field events in the Alpharetta area: